We'll only email you about this product — no marketing.

 Kratom Shredded — Coarsely Cut Mitragyna Speciosa for Traditional Tea

 Kratom shredded leaf is a coarsely cut preparation of dried Mitragyna speciosa designed specifically for brewing traditional kratom tea.
 Unlike fine powder that clumps and turns your mug into sludge, these shredded leaves steep cleanly in hot water, releasing their alkaloid profile gradually — the way kratom has been prepared in Southeast Asia for centuries.
-Available in Red vein, with 50g and 100g options to suit your needs.
+Available in a single 50g pouch across three vein colours — White, Green, and Red — so you can pick the one that matches what you're after.

 Why Shredded Kratom Leaf Instead of Powder?